The Dilution Genes

 Smoky Black: Black + 1 Cream gene

-The cream gene has very little affect on black hairs in its single state, so smoky black is very hard to distinguish from brown or (very sooty) dark bays.
+Because cream gene has very little effect on black hairs in its single state, smoky black is very hard to distinguish from brown or (very sooty) dark bays.
 Often the best way to tell if the horse carries the cream gene is to have it genetically tested.
+Some smoky blacks will fade to a dull brownish shade with sun exposure.

 Smoky Cream: Black + 2 Cream genes